mil/School/notes/PHIL-4224/Final/Value-of-K.md

     - Another question that arises from the value problem is pointed out by Kvanig in the for of (3).
 The idea that we should be able to explain the value of knowledge in comparison with any subset of its parts.
 For example, why is knowledge more valuable than a justified belief is entailed in this question as is why is knowledge more valuable than justified true belief.
 Additionally, (3) entails, why is knowledge more valuable than justified true belief + some additional criteria.
     - THe fourth question seeks to understand why knowledge is more valuable than the additive value of knowledges parts taken seperatly.
 For example, when we say a bachelor is an unmmaried man, being unmmaried and being a man both have individual value assignment.
 The question (4) is concerned with is why is knowledge itself or the combined value of all of the components of knowledge taken together any more valuable than the indivdual added value of ecah component of knowledge (tradtionally contrued as J+T+B).

-2. Explain which questions about the value of knowledge need not be answered by an account of knowledge and why.
+2.  **Explain which questions about the value of knowledge need not be answered by an account of knowledge and why.**
     - An account of knowledge according to Greco need not be concerned with (3) or (4) because doing so has no value outside of pretheoretic conviction.
 Simpy, wondering about the answers to (3) or (4) is not something we naturally are curious to discover.
 These questions are only visible in the overt and initentional pretheorethical analysis of knowoedge.
 Put simply, they only arise out of the over analysis of (2) leading to the overanalysis of (1).
     - However, (2) and (1) are perfectly reasonable questions to be asking.
 (2) is reasonable because we naturally think that knowledge is more valuable than true belief and we wish to expalin this difference.
 (1) is a good question to ask because it is just a more generally rendering of (1) and possibly can stand independent of (1).

 3. What is Greco’s proposed solution to the value problem?
 How, in particular, is it similar to certain kinds of solutions to the original Gettier problem?
 Be sure to use examples to illustrate Greco’s solution.
     - Greco proposes that we invoke a sort of succes through virtue in order to solve the value problem.
 Knowledge is valuable because it is instristinclly good and constitiutive of human flourishing.
 Seeking true beliefs and avoiding false beliefs is such that we are searching for knowledge rather than just true beliefs.
 Flipping a coin and hoping you get a true belief is not constitutive of human flourishing and a "love" or virtue of knowledge.
 This is the added value of knowledge over true beliefs.
 Knowledge can be sought after, it is inteional, and virtous.
 On the contrary just having true beliefs is not virtous and it is questionable wheterh one can ever seek true beliefs in such manner without invoking a success through virtue.
     - This solution is similar to the Gettier problem soutions in that each adhere that we formed true beliefs on good based justification.
 Each solution to the Gettier problem seeks to affix additional criteria to JTB and thus avoid gettiered TBs.
 However, regardless while they may not always succceed and a truth-tracking theory or other knowledge theories of the sort may not always succeed they adhere that we use good virtues in

-    -

 Sosa, The place of truth in epistemology
 ----------------------------------------
 1.  **Sosa isolates four different ways in which beliefs can be valuable by virtue of being true.
 One of those ways is a way in which all beliefs, merely as true, are valuable.
 Explain this value of true beliefs and why Sosa thinks that merely accounting for this kind of value of true beliefs is not enough to account for the value of knowledge.**